efdevcon/pretix-eth-payment-plugin/README.md

 to use it you must really understand the code !!
 PRs to make it production ready and more eyes on this code are most welcome!**

+**!!
+Smart contract wallet payments are not supported (except Safe) and users will be told so (and be unable to pay) when they connect with one.
+A rare edge case exists with counterfactual wallets that will prevent the plugin from detecting if the connected wallet is a smart contract - if a user manages to pay this way, their payment will not confirm automatically (note: an organizer can manually confirm payments, so it's not the end of the world).**

 ## What is this

 This is a plugin for [pretix](https://github.com/pretix/pretix).
 This plugin